 6. Who is the funniest person in your class?
 Why are they funny?

-7. What was the most fun thing you did today?
+7. What was the thing you most enjoyed today?

 8. Did anything happen today that you disagreed with or didn’t like?